 The tap water in NYC is so famous that many claim it’s responsible for the pizza and bagel’s superiority.
 The water is virtually lead-free, coming mostly from upstate reservoirs.
 Plus, the H2O routinely stands out in national taste tests.
 As any true New Yorker will tell you–their water is the best.

-From the Yankees to the Mets, to the Jets to the Nets, New York City not only loves a good rhyme, it also ranks among the hardest die-hard sports fans in the nation.
+From the Yankees to the Mets, to the Jets to the Nets, New York City loves a good rhyme and ranks among the hardest die-hard sports fans in the nation.
 What other baseball team features a “Bleacher Creatures” section?
 Surely, Eli Manning, quarterback for the Giants for ten years, would agree.

-In New York, there’s not only a bar for every hour, there’s a bar on (almost) every corner.
-Unlike most cities, Gotham’s bars extend curfew to 4:00am to confirm the “city that never sleeps” motto.
+In New York, there’s not only a bar for every hour but also a bar on (almost) every corner.
+Unlike most cities, Gotham’s bars extend curfew to 4:00 am to confirm the “city that never sleeps” motto.
 The East Village alone has nearly two-hundred bars, and you’re sure to find a great hole-in-the-wall to frequent.

 You can’t blame New Yorkers if they’ve earned their bragging rights, can you?
 America’s full of stand-out cities, but New York set the bar, and that’s why it’s the best.